NeilKhera/FauxRanger/README.md

 * Left/Right arrow keys to cycle between camera views
 * C for third-person camera
 * P to toggle panel
-* ESC to Pause Menu
+* ESC or M to Pause Menu
 * O for solar panel camera view (PitRanger only)

 #### ROS Controls